The Purpose of the Blood of Jesus Christ

 Victorious Even Over Death

 The believers in Christ are so victorious that even their worst enemy can no longer truly hurt them.
 The enemy may kill our bodies, but that is where their power ends (Matthew 10:28).
-God had eternally secured the believers’ souls in Christ.
+God has eternally secured the believers’ souls in Christ.

 This is part of the implications of the eternal life that believers received in Christ.
 Thus, instead of the spirit of fear, God gave us the spirit “of power, and of love, and of a sound mind.”
 2 Timothy 1:7.